phiroict/workspace-rust-note2xero/README.md

 This is a more advanced structure than the original project git@github.com:phiroict/arletta-noted2xero-converter-rust.git

+It has been updated with the tooling to build, deploy and CI/CD pipelines to make this real enterprise project.

+## Code
 This project is workspace split in three functional modules:
 - Core
 - Web
 - CLI
+Connected by a Rust workspace and an virtual workspace file (POM type Maven equivalent)

 This project is a showcase for the usage of Rust as a project language and its integration into a DevOps pipeline.